 Surrey County Council, Woking Borough Council and Network Rail are the key partners in developing this scheme.
 There is already well established joint governance arrangements in place between the parties and are fully engaged with a trusted professional team that has the necessary expertise to deliver the scheme.

-At this stage it is anticipated that the project, including the housing provision, will be delivered by 2030.
+At this stage it is anticipated that the new road and rail proposals will be delivered by March 2024, with the housing provision delivered by 2030.

 Do you own a property located within ‘The Triangle’?